 You are free to use our Greece map for educational and commercial uses.
 Attribution is required.
 How to attribute?

-Greece is located in southern Europe along the Aegean Sea, Ionian Sea, and the Mediterranean Sea.
+Greece is located in southern Europe along the Aegean Sea, Ionian Sea, and Mediterranean Sea.
 It is categorized as an archipelago because it consists of about 6,000 islands.
-But only 227 islands are inhabited with human settlements or visited by tourists.
+But only 227 islands are inhabited by human settlements or visited by tourists.

 Greece Satellite Map

 Greece has the longest coastline in Europe (11th longest in the world) at 13,676 km (8,498 mi) in length.
 It’s the southernmost country in Europe with Gavdos Island as its extreme southern point.
 In total, Greece occupies an area of 131,957 square kilometers (50,949 sq mi).

 Greece Physical Map

 At 2,917 meters (9,570 ft) high, it holds great importance in Greek mythology, as it was the home of the Greek Gods.
 Another one of its major mountain chains is the Pindus Range, located in Northern Greece and southern Albania, stretching roughly 160 kilometers long.

-Greece Regions Map
+Greece Regional Map